CS-153/ai-agent-example/README.md

 # CS 153 - Weather Agent Example Code

 This is an example final project for the class.
 Use this as a reference for what we are looking for in a final project.
-See the [starter project](https://github.com/CS-153/ai-agent) for a quickstart template.

 ## Weather Agent